Covariant constancy of quantum Steenrod operations: Quantum Steenrod operations

 Here, we are implicitly using the fact that the chain level operations are independent of all choices up to chain homotopy.
 The proof is standard, using moduli spaces with one extra parameter, and will be omitted.
 Among the previously stated properties of $Q\Sigma$, \eqref{eq:non-equivariant} concerns the contribution of the cell $\Delta_0$, which is the operation from Section \ref{subsec:moduli-spaces-of-holomorphic-curves}, hence is exactly Lemma \ref{th:p-plus-one-fold}.
 The next two Lemmas correspond to \eqref{eq:classical-xi} and \eqref{eq:steenrod-sigma}.

 \begin{lemma} For $A = 0$, $Q\Sigma_{A,b}$ is the cup product with $\mathit{St}(b)$. \end{lemma}

 \begin{proof}[Sketch of proof] It will be convenient for this purpose to allow a slightly larger set of choices in the construction.
-Namely, we choose $s$-dependent vector fields
+Namely, we choose $s$-dependent vector fields for $s$ in the relevant half-line given below, parametrising either an ``incoming" or ``outgoing" flowline respectively

 These are used to replace the gradient flow equations in \eqref{eq:half-flow-lines} by $dy_k/ds = Z_{w,k,s}$.
 The effect is that in the incidence conditions \eqref{eq:incidence}, the (un)stable manifolds are replaced by perturbed versions.
 In particular, the transversality of those incidence conditions imposed on pseudo-holomorphic curves can then be achieved by choosing \eqref{eq:z-fields} generically.
-We impose an additional symmetry condition, which ensures that \eqref{eq:shift-spaces} still holds:
+This strategy (with minor technical differences) goes back to the Morse-theoretic definition of ordinary Steenrod operations in \cite[Section 2]{betz-cohen95}.
+In \cite[Appendix B.1]{wilkins18}, the iterative procedure to choose such $Z_{k,w,s}$ in a way that one obtains a moduli space cut-out transversely is given in detail, in addition to the fact that such a choice is generic.